mpartipilo/tikatours_src/data/extracted/content/regions/regions/dmanisi/index.zh.md

 </div>

 <div class="row content-row"><!-- 1171 (4)-->
-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1560 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1560 -->

 ### History

-Lower Kartli was settled by eastern Georgian tribes during the pre\-Hellenic time.
+Lower Kartli was settled by eastern Georgian tribes during the pre-Hellenic time.
 Significant archeological excavations have taken place in the region, especially in Dmanisi.
 Specialists believe that the skulls found in Dmanisi belonged to a people which lived here approximately 1.8 million years ago.
 The discoveries have forced